helpermethod/gscope/README.md

 }
 ```

-You may also use `apply` when you want to expose a fluent API for methods that would normally return `void`.
+`apply` may also be used to expose a fluent API for methods that would normally return `void`.

 ```groovy
 class Person {